 3.5.
 The Nigerian Context

-Nigeria exemplifies the dual burden of urban expansion and rural underdevelopment in wastewater management.
+Nigeria exemplifies the dual challenge of urban expansion and rural underdevelopment in wastewater management.
 Despite its population exceeding 220 million, less than 10% of municipal wastewater undergoes any form of treatment [48].
 Urban centers such as Lagos, Abuja, and Ibadan discharge large volumes of untreated or partially treated sewage directly into surface waters.
 Conversely, rural communities rely predominantly on pit latrines, septic tanks, or open defecation systems, with no formal effluent treatment.

 In Nigeria, recent monitoring reveals substantial contamination of surface waters by pharmaceuticals: in Lagos State 26 different pharmaceuticals — including antibiotics — were detected in wastewater-impacted rivers and sewage effluent, with several compounds reaching up to 129 µg/L [57].
 Meanwhile, studies on sediments from rivers in Southwestern Nigeria, such as the Ogun River basin, confirm microplastic pollution in receiving waters [58].